 Auditing also has one of the highest pass rates of all the optional units.
 The exam also boasts a modest 23 different tasks!

 Cash and Treasury Management

-This is a good unit for those who are looking to work in industry and typically has a relatively low pass rate nationally compared to some of the other optional units.
+This unit has a relatively low pass rate nationally compared to some of the other optional units.

 This is not just a unit based on how to get money from people who owe you money.
 Although there is a lot on this as you would expect.
 There is also a lot on how to make sure you don’t need to need to be chasing people for money.
 So there is a lot on who you should grant credit to and how much of a limit we should impose.
 Those of you familiar with credit control already will likely be aware of the age-old conflict between the accountant and the sales rep!
 This unit also covers the credit scoring and ratio analysis of potential customers.
 There is a lot of law in it, so it is quite theoretical.